mikenguyen13/data_analysis/_book/30-dif-in-dif.md

 which means without treatment, the average percentage change in the mean outcome for treated group is identical to that of the control group.

-2.  **Log Effects with Calibrated Extensive-margin value**
+2.  **Log Effects with Calibrated Extensive-Margin Value**

+A potential limitation of proportional treatment effects is that they may not be well-suited for heavy-tailed outcomes.
+In such cases, we may prefer to explicitly model the extensive margin effect.

+Following [@chen2023logs, p.
+39], we can calibrate the weight placed on the intensive vs. extensive margin to ensure meaningful interpretation of the treatment effect.

 If we want to study the treatment effect on a concave transformation of the outcome that is less influenced by those in the distribution's tail, then we can perform this analysis.

 Steps:

-1. Normalize the outcomes such that 1 represents the minimum non-zero and positve value (i.e., divide the outcome by its minimum non-zero and positive value).
+1. Normalize the outcomes such that 1 represents the minimum non-zero and positive value (i.e., divide the outcome by its minimum non-zero and positive value).
 2. Estimate the treatment effects for the new outcome

 $$